stormpath/stormpath-documentation/source/004_accnt_mgmt.rst

 Modeling Mirror Directories
 """""""""""""""""""""""""""

-If you Application is going to have an LDAP integration, it will need to support multiple Directories — one Mirror Directory for each LDAP integration.
+If your Application is going to have an LDAP integration, it will need to support multiple Directories — one Mirror Directory for each LDAP integration.

 In this scenario, we recommend linking each Account in a LDAP Mirror Directory with a master Account in a master Directory.
 This offers a few benefits: